MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 Maintain separate environments for development, testing, and production.
 This helps in isolating issues and ensures that changes are thoroughly tested before reaching end users.

 Utilize solutions to move plug-ins created in Copilot Studio across different environments.
-This makes it easier to manage and deploy your projects.

 Key recommendations and considerations:

 - **Work within the context of solutions**: Ensure all development is conducted within the framework of solutions.
-- **Separate solutions for independent deployment**: Create distinct solutions only when there is a need to deploy components independently.
+- **Separate solutions for independent deployment**: Create distinct solutions only when there's a need to deploy components independently.
-- **Understand limitations**: Understand limitations of automated deployment, and evaluate which settings have to be set or updated manually after deployment - such as Azure Application Insights integration, deployed channels and security settings.
+- **Understand limitations**: Understand limitations of automated deployment, and evaluate which settings have to be set or updated manually after deployment - such as Azure Application Insights integration, deployed channels, and security settings.
 - **Utilize a custom publisher and prefix**: Implement a custom publisher and prefix for better organization and management.
 - **Use environment variables**: Use [environment variables](/power-apps/maker/data-platform/environmentvariables) for settings and secrets that vary across environments.
 - **Export and deploy as managed solutions**: Export and deploy solutions as managed, except when setting up a development environment.